h-omer/neo4j-versioner-core/docs/index.md

 # Feedback

-We would appreciate your feedback about our Core Versioner, how to improve and fix (we hope not so many!) any bad things.
-Say yours in the [issue](https://github.com/h-omer/neo4j-core-versioner/issues) section.
+We would appreciate your feedback about our Versioner Core, how to improve and fix (we hope not so many!) any bad things.
+Say yours in the [issue](https://github.com/h-omer/neo4j-versioner-core/issues) section.